AlexanderJCS/JANGL/docs/guide_shapes.md

 ## Moving Shapes

-Remember that you can always move and rotate shapes by calling methods within the Shape transform like so:
+Remember that you can always move and rotate shapes by calling methods within the Shape transform.
+You can access the Shape transform by doing the following:
 ```java
 myShape.getTransform()
 ```